Quantum upper triangular matrix algebras: Abstract

 \section{Abstract}

-Following the ideas in~\cite{yM88} and some inspiration from~\cite{KO24}, we construct a bialgebra $T_q(n)$ and a pointed Hopf algebra $UT_q(n)$ which quantize the coordinate rings of the algebra of upper triangular matrices and of the group of invertible upper triangular matrices of size $n\geq 2$, respectively, where $q$ is a nonzero parameter.
-The resulting structure on $UT_q(n)$ is neither commutative nor cocommutative, so we obtain a quantum group.
+Following the ideas in~\cite{yM88}, \cite{T90} and inspiration from~\cite{KO24}, we construct a bialgebra $T_q(n)$ and a pointed Hopf algebra $UT_q(n)$ which quantize the coordinate rings of the algebra of upper triangular matrices and of the group of invertible upper triangular matrices of size $n\geq 2$, respectively, where $q$ is a nonzero parameter.
+The resulting structure on $UT_q(n)$ is neither commutative nor cocommutative and it can be seen as a Hopf quotient of the Takeuchi's two-parameter quantization~\cite{T90} of ${\rm GL}(n)$ corresponding to a specific choice of parameters.
 The motivation comes from the idea of quantizing the incidence algebra of a finite poset, as the latter can be embedded as a subalgebra of the algebra of upper triangular matrices.
-After defining the bialgebra $T_q(n)$ and the Hopf algebra $UT_q(n)$, we study and compare their Lie algebras of derivations, their automorphism groups and their low degree Hochschild cohomology, in case $n=2$.
+We further study and compare the Lie algebras of derivations, the automorphism groups and the low degree Hochschild cohomology of these algebras in case $n=2$.